UCL/2022-09-19-UCL-DaSH/setup/index.md

 ### 1. Have you got nano on your machine?

-Check if it's there by opening a terminal and writing the following:
+Check if `nano` there by opening a terminal and writing the following:

 ~~~
 $ nano